Desmos: History

 Desmos was founded by Eli Luberoff, a math and physics double major from Yale University, and was launched as a startup at TechCrunch's Disrupt New York conference in 2011.
 As of September 2012, it had received around 1 million US dollars of funding from Kapor Capital, Learn Capital, Kindler Capital, Elm Street Ventures and Google Ventures.

-The name Desmos came from the Greek word δεσμός which means a bond or a tie.
+The name Desmos came from the Greek word δεσμός which means a bond or a tie; it was chosen through a naming contest among the CEO's friends and family.

 In May 2022, Amplify acquired the Desmos curriculum and teacher.desmos.com.
 Some 50 employees joined Amplify.
 Desmos Studio was spun off as a separate public benefit corporation focused on building calculator products and other math tools.

 In May 2023, Desmos released a beta for a remade Geometry Tool.
 In it, geometrical shapes can be made, as well as expressions from the normal graphing calculator, with extra features.
 In September 2023, Desmos released a beta for a 3D calculator, which added features on top of the 2D calculator, including cross products, partial derivatives and double-variable parametric equations.